Sometsuke Akae Harmony Bowl

-Elevate your dining experience with the Sometsuke Akae Harmony Bowl, a stunning representation of traditional Japanese craftsmanship.
-This lidded rice bowl, measuring 6.1 inches (15.6 cm) in diameter and 4.5 inches (11.5 cm) in height, is not just a piece of tableware; it’s a work of art that brings warmth and elegance to your home.
+Enhance your culinary presentation with the Sometsuke Akae Harmony Bowl, a striking embodiment of Japanese ceramic artistry.
+This lidded rice bowl, with a diameter of 6.1 inches (15.6 cm) and a height of 4.5 inches (11.5 cm), serves not only as tableware but also as a captivating centerpiece that brings both warmth and charm to your dining setting.

 Product Information